Right-jumps and pattern avoiding permutations: Enumerative results for basis permutations

 In particular, recurrences such that $P_0(n)=1$ are periodic $\mod m$.

 Accordingly, our sequence $b_n \mod m$ (defined by recurrence~\eqref{nicerec}) is periodic for any $m$. \end{thm}

 \begin{proof} Indeed, as the leading term $P_0$ is invertible, we can write:

 in which each term has just a finite set of possible values.
 What is more, for any polynomial $P(n)$ with integer coefficients, $P(n) \mod m$ is of period $p$, for some $p|m$.
 (This follows from the fact that the sum and the product is preserving periodicity $\mod m$, as we did not require in the definition of "period" that $m$ is the smallest $m$ such that the sequence is $m$ periodic).
-Therefore, one can then construct a Markov chain (an automaton): the states are all the possible $2r+2$-tuples of values $\mod m$ for $(P_0(n),\dots, P_r(n), u_n,\dots,u_{n-r})$, and the recurrence dictates the transitions in this Markov Chain.
-The pigeonhole principle implies that there is a loop in this finite graph, and this gives our period.
+Therefore, one can then construct a Markov chain (an automaton): the states are all the possible $2r+1$-tuples of values $\mod m$ for $(P_0(n),\dots, P_r(n), u_{n-1},\dots,u_{n-r})$, and the recurrence dictates the transitions in this Markov chain.
+The pigeonhole principle implies that there is a loop in this finite graph, and our period is thus one of the divisors of the length of this loop.

-Besides, starting with the hypothesis that $u_n=u_{n+p} \mod m$ for $n\in [n_1+1, n_1+p]$ (such a $p$ can be found by brute-force, as $n_1$ has to be smaller than the number of states in the automaton, and $p$ has to be smaller than $m^{2r}$), it is enough to check that this property goes on for $r+1$ steps to prove that $u_n$ is $p$ periodic. \end{proof}
+Besides, the smallest period $p$ and the first integer $n_1$ satisfying $u_n=u_{n+p} \mod m$ for $n\geq n_1$ are such that $p+n_1$ is smaller than the number of states in the automaton, i.e.~smaller than $m^{2r+1}$, or more precisely smaller than $\phi(m) m^{2r}$ where $\phi(m)$ is the Euler totient function (the number of invertible elements modulo~$m$, as $P_0(n)$ is ultimately invertible). \end{proof}

 This theorem explains the periodic behaviour of $b_n \mod m$.
 By brute-force computation, we can get $b_n \mod m$, for any given $m$.
 For example $b_n\mod 15$ is periodic of period $12$: for $n\geq 9$, one has The period can be quite large, for example $b_n\mod 3617$ has period $26158144$.
-We say more on this phenomena for P-recursive sequences in~\cite{BaBarMo16}.
+We say more on this phenomenon for P-recursive sequences in~\cite{BaLu17}.